 The commuter helmet is a term apparently used first by by Bell in 2004 when they introduced their Metro model.
 To most it means a rounded in shape helmet rather than the typical elongated road helmet that we are more used to seeing.

-Ventilation is a big consideration when buying a typical road helmet.
-Especially if you are planning a big tour in Europe in summer.
-Bit it is probably less of a consideration in the UK.
-Being a commuter helmet, typically pre 9am and post 5:30 keeping your head cool is probably at the end of the list.
-This helmet has 10 large vents and the padding keeps a nice air flow round your head.
-It is surprisingly well vented.
+Ventilation is a big consideration when buying a typical road helmet, especially if you are planning a big tour in Europe in summer, although it is probably less of a consideration in the UK.
+This helmet has 10 large vents and the padding keeps a nice air flow round your head making it surprisingly well vented.

-Being used to a typical road helmet this helmet is much thicker in material and thicker in padding.
-I am not crash testing this, or hitting it with a hammer but I would rather be wearing this helmet if I was to take a blow in the top of my head.
+Being used to a typical road helmet, I found this helmet much thicker in material and thicker in padding.
+I am not crash testing this, or hitting it with a hammer, but I would rather be wearing this helmet if I was to take a blow to the top of my head.
 The padding makes this helmet feel like it is sitting on a velvet cushion on your head.
 Luxury at its finest!

 In the rain

 There is no visor on this style of helmet so any rain is coming straight down.
 However, as the material is fairly thick around your entire head it does have about 1 inch overlap on your head.
 Less than a typical visor but still enough to keep a bit of rain out of your eyes.

 Under the chin, the commuter bike helmet fastens with a magnetic clip and the length can be adjusted from one side.
 At the rear of the helmet are two push fits so you can change each side independently to get a snug fit on your skull.
 It is very easy to get a nice snug fit and it stays in place.
 Sunglasses will sit under the straps on this helmet.
 The straps come from the centre and meet under your chin.
 It is not possible to have the arms of your sunglasses over the straps.